koii-network/docs/quickstart/hello-world/introduction.md

-        round : int, // The current round of the task bounty : Number, // the current amount of rewards in the task's bounty pool nodes : [ Address : String ], // The current list of staked nodes participating in this task }
+        round : int, // The current round of the task bounty : Number, // the current amount of rewards in the task's bounty pool nodes : [ Address : String ], // The current list of staked nodes participating in this task },
+    environment : {
+        __any_name__ : String // Any environment variables that you want node operators to pass to your task }
 }
 ```